A comprehensive guide to trusts in the UK

 In transferring the title of the assets to the fund, the assets cease to be the personal possessions of the settlor.
 And so they become immune to claims against the settlor from creditors, bankruptcy cases, family disagreements, financial setbacks, and lawsuits.

 The settlor appoints the trustee and the beneficiary.
 He or she also sets the rules (the trusts) by which the trustee may manage the assets.

-The trustee may be a person or an entity such as a company (typically when management fees are charged).
-The settlor may appoint multiple trustees.
+The trustee may be a person or an entity such as a company (often when management fees are charged).
+The settlor may nominate multiple trustees.
 Although the trustees of a trust may change, a trust must always have at least one trustee.